adityaB-code100/Aditya_Bandewar_166_TY_CSE-A-VoterServicePortal/README.md

 ## License

-This project is for educational purposes only.
+This project is for  Made for educational purposes only.
+Made By
+1) Aditya Bandewar
+2) Pawan Wadje